-timer_test, a MATLAB program which calls various timer functions to compute the elapsed CPU time or wallclock time of a part of a calculation.
+timer_test, a MATLAB code which calls various timer functions, which compute the elapsed CPU time or wallclock time of a part of a calculation.

 The idea is that you want to determine the amount of CPU time taken by a piece of your code, so you write lines like this:

 t_start = timer; ...some big calculation... t_stop = timer; fprintf ( 1, 'Elapsed CPU time = %f\n', t_stop - t_start );

 MATLAB includes a function CPUTIME, which returns the CPU time in seconds.
 This represents the amount of computer time "used" by your program, and could be somewhat less than the elapsed wall clock time.

 MATLAB includes a function CLOCK which returns the YMDHMS date as a vector of six integers.
 Two values of CLOCK can be subtracted, and the difference, or elapsed "wall clock time", returned in seconds, by the function ETIME.